 REGISTRATION INFORMATION - Hotel reservation information as covered below is the responsibility of the individual attendees.
 Registration for the reunion is handled separately and can be done by email or by completing a registration form and forwarding it to Carolyn Sue Chenault (address included on form).
 Click here for a PDF version of the 2023 Registration Form.
 Form is currently incomplete and will be posted shortly.

-HOTEL INFORMATION - The Chenault Family Reunion special rate will be $101/night plus state and local tax.
-King Standard Rooms and Queen Standard 2-bed Rooms are available.
-The rate does include cooked-to-orde breakfast for occupants.
-Self-parking is available at no charge.
+HOTEL INFORMATION - The Chenault Family Reunion special rate will be $109/night plus state and local tax.

 After this date reservations will be accepted on a space and rate availability basis only.